NOAA Logo

 The two maps show the North and South poles of Earth respectively.
 The brightness and location of the aurora is typically shown as a green oval centered on Earth’s magnetic pole.
 The green ovals turn red when the aurora is forecasted to be more intense.
 The sunlit side of Earth is indicated by the lighter blue of the ocean and the lighter color of the continents.
 Aurora can often be observed somewhere on Earth from just after sunset or just before sunrise.
 The aurora is not visible during daylight hours.
 The aurora does not need to be directly overhead but can be observed from as much as a 1000 km away when the aurora is bright and if conditions are right.

 The aurora is an indicator of the current geomagnetic storm conditions and provides situational awareness for a number of technologies.
 The aurora directly impacts HF radio communication and GPS/GNSS satellite navigation.
-It is closely related to the ground induce currents that impact electric power transition.
+It is closely related to the ground-induced currents that impact electric power transmission.

 For many people, the aurora is a beautiful nighttime phenomenon that is worth traveling to arctic regions just to observe.
 It is the only way for most people to actually experience space weather.